-I often raise my hand during agrichemical company presentations where the next great pesticide is showcased.
+I often raise my hand during presentations where product claims are made.
 I’ll ask horrible questions about “n“, standard error bars and the scale used on the graphs… Fair warning if I’m in your audience.

-I have since delivered this talk to many groups, which was surprising, because no one I know loves statistics.
+I have since been asked to deliver to several grower groups, which was surprising, because no one I know loves statistics.

 If you’re unable to see this presentation, you may need to update your browser.